aesalazar/ScalableSpinnersWpf/README.md

 "spinners" to show when the application was busy I could only find controls online that assumed a fixed size, say 20-40 pixels.

-But often I wanted indicator to stretch to the parent or container or I simply wanted to set to size to some arbitrary number.
+But often I wanted an indicator to stretch to the parent or container or simply wanted to set to size to some arbitrary number.
 Using something raster-based is not a good choice due to pixelation.
-So I developer this project to server as a collection.
+So I developed this project to server as a collection.

 The original spinner paths were created in CAD as DWG and then converted to Adobe Illustrator AI files after exporting to DXF.
-The paths created in the AI were copy/pasted over to XAML.
+The paths created in the AI were copy/pasted over to XAML via a text editor so Illustrator is not needed.
 The following resources can be used for anyone interested in editing or creating their own:

 * <a href="http://freecadweb.org/" target="_blank">FreeCAD Open Source Project</a>
 * <a href="http://babacad.com/" target="_blank">BabaCAD Free CAD Software</a>